SkylineCommunications/dataminer-docs/connector-help/connector_help/ANTlabs_Tru_Auth_Radius.md

 - **IP port**: The port of the destination, e.g. *443*.
 - **Bus address**: This field can be used to bypass the proxy.
 To do so, fill in the value *bypassproxy*.

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and needs following user information:

 **SNMP CONNECTION**: